Welcome to China!

 With one-fifth of world’s population, China is for sure an important country.
 It existed for more than 4000 years, making it one of the oldest nations in the world.
 In ancient times, China was a really prosperous and influential country.
 Nowadays, it is gaining back its international recognition, and it is projected to surpass the largest country by economical means, the United States, in a few years.

-If you consider the average temperature between the north and the south, China is the world’s winner with an astonishing 48 °C. It also has one of the most diverse fauna and flora of any other country.
+If you consider the average temperature between the north and the south, China is the world’s winner with an astonishing 48 °C of difference.
+It also has one of the most diverse fauna and flora of any other country.

 From the birthplace of Taoism and Confucianism, China is evolving to be one of the most technologically advanced societies in the world.
 During the 20th century it focused on mass industrial and agricultural production, while in the 21st century it is gaining traction in the cutting-edge technologies such as AI, Microprocessors and Blockchain.
 Economic growth is strong and sustained since many years, and for sure the future looks promising.